logoZeta Centaurilogo

 This program is more for generating strange sounds than for playing actual music.
 As such, you may get some really horrible noises out of it.
 We would be incredibly impressed if anyone managed to play a tune with it, even if it were something as simple as "twinkle twinkle little bat".

 System requirements are minimal.
-If you can run Windows XP and are able to view this page, you most likely meet the requirements.
+If you can run Windows XP or newer and are able to listen to sound, you most likely meet the requirements.
 It probably will not run well on anything older than a Pentium 3.
-It was written using wxWidgets and uses OpenAL for its sound output.
+It was written using wxWidgets and uses PortAudio for its sound output.

 Hitsquad.com Editor's Choice Award Winner